nvlled/jsx_to_string/README.md

 # jsx_to_string

-A typescript library for rendering tsx or jsx into plain HTML string.
+A typescript library for rendering TSX or JSX into plain HTML string.
 This library is intended only for things like static site generators (SSG), it's _not_ intended things like server-side rendering (SSR) of React components.